My Time at Sandrock

-My Time at Sandrock is a 2023 farm life sim role-playing video game developed by Chinese studio Pathea Games and published by PM Studios and Focus Entertainment.
+My Time at Sandrock is a 2023 farm life sim role-playing video game developed by Pathea Games and published by PM Studios and Focus Entertainment.
 It is the sequel to the 2019 video game My Time at Portia and is set in a desert, 300 years after an event that destroyed modern technology.
 The game was praised for its coziness, but was criticized for experiencing technical issues at launch.
 A sequel, My Time at Evershine, is in development.

 The game was announced in October 2020 and funded through a Kickstarter campaign, and was scheduled for an early access release in March 2021.
 However, this was delayed due to the need for a local rating certification.
-The game was eventually released into early access on May 26, 2022 for Windows, before full release on November 2, 2023, for Windows, Nintendo Switch, PlayStation 5, Xbox One and Xbox Series X/S, followed by a PlayStation 4 version on September 13, 2024.
+The game was eventually released into early access on May 26, 2022, for Windows, before full release on November 2, 2023, for Windows, Nintendo Switch, PlayStation 5, Xbox One and Xbox Series X/S, followed by a PlayStation 4 version on September 13, 2024.